Mature Masculine

 Practical but not materialistic: Handling worldly matters without mistaking them for ultimate reality.

-Humble but not diminished: Recognizing your smallness in the cosmos while honoring your sacred worth.
+Humble but not diminished: Recognizing our smallness in the cosmos while honoring our sacred worth.

-The Magician who achieves this balance can move through the world with both effectiveness and peace.
+The Magician who finds this balance can move through the world and get things done without losing his peace.

 Spirituality and the Guide